Peilin-FF/Peilin-FF.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Peilin Feng (冯沛林), an undergraduate student at **Beihang University**(2021-2025), majoring in **Automation Science and Electrical Engineering** with a minor in **Mathematical Sciences**.
 Under the supervision of [Professor Lei Huang](https://huangleibuaa.github.io/), I am currently focusing on Sequence Modeling and Multi-agent systems.
-In the future, I will contribute to project [Tiny-Llava](https://github.com/TinyLLaVA/TinyLLaVA_Factory), where I aim to be a core contributor.
+In the future, I will contribute to project [Tiny-Llava](https://github.com/TinyLLaVA/TinyLLaVA_Factory), where I aim to explore text and image modeling.
 I also have a deep passion for mathematics.
 I serve as a teaching assistant for the Mathematical Analysis for Engineering course.
 My responsibilities include grading homework, answering students' questions, and leading review lectures.
 Outside of my academic and research interests, I enjoy playing ping pong 🏓 and swimming 🤿.
 In my leisure time, I like to listen to some music 🎵 and watch my favorite cartoon Doraemon 📺 for relax.